andrewwu13/andrewwu13/README.md

 - Deployed an LGTM observability stack (Loki, Grafana, Tempo, Mimir) integrated with OpenTelemetry to monitor and trace team-operated services.
 - Built CI/CD pipelines with GitHub Actions to automate testing and deployment of internal web tools.
 - Strengthened backend reliability using FastAPI and Jinja2, implementing structured error handling and validation.
-- Helped modernize the team’s software infrastructure, ensuring race-critical tools are stable, observable, and maintainable.

 ### Software Developer | McMaster Exoskeleton
 *Sept 2025 - Present | Hamilton, Ontario*